 When hemoglobin, the oxygen-carrying part of red blood cells, grows old, it breaks down naturally and releases its byproducts into the bloodstream.

 Blood carries most bilirubin to the liver, where it combines with bile, a digestive fluid that the liver makes.
 From the liver, bilirubin enters the digestive system, where it is eventually eliminated through urine and stool.

 Conditions such as liver dysfunction, gallbladder problems, and hepatitis

 A healthy adult usually has a total bilirubin level of about 1.2 milligrams per deciliter (mg/dl) of blood.
 Anything above that may be considered elevated.

 Symptoms of elevated bilirubin vary depending on the underlying condition.
 However, some symptoms appear to be universal.
-They include symptoms of jaundice, including:
+They include

 - yellow in the whites of the eyes